tommi-vsalo/BlueTeamLab/README.md

 - Use VirtualBox unattended installation to create VMs with guest additions and usernames / passwords
 - Export the VMs as OVAs

 Finally, install the most recent **release** from the BlueTeamLab GitHub page.
 This takes the form of a zip-file, which forms the project home directory *./BlueTeamLab*.
 The zip-file contains all necessary configuration files for the lab.
-The release contains a **README** file, which will guide the provisioning and use of the lab.
+The zip-file also contains a **README** file, which will guide the provisioning and use of the lab.

 ## Note